Jgardin875/Telco_Churn_Analysis/README.md

 Evaluate Top Model on Test

-Although model 3 is most accurate overall, Model 2 is the max recall for churn customers.
-As maximizing recall is the goal, I've decided to go with model 2, depth 3.
+As maximizing recall is the goal, while maintaing about the same accuracy as the other models, I've decided to go with model 3, depth 4.